 Mitoku offers a wide range of high quality sea vegetables with a rich diversity of flavors, colors, and textures.
-Our sea vegetables are sourced from small, traditional suppliers for whom harvesting the bounty of the sea is a way of life.
+Our sea vegetables come from small, traditional producers for whom harvesting the bounty of the sea is a way of life.

 Famous worldwide thanks to its use in sushi, nori is versatile and easy to prepare.
 Nori has been cultivated in Japan for over 300 years, traditionally by suspending woven net ropes between bamboo poles set in quiet bays.
 The nori grows over the nets throughout the winter and is then harvested at the beginning of the new year, when it is taken ashore to be washed and slowly air dried.
 Mitoku’s nori is the highest grade available, notable for its fine, even texture and deep-green color.
 In addition to ready-toasted Sushi Nori, we offer dried hoshi nori, nori sprinkles, nori strips, and flavored nori.

 Arame and Hijiki